Fernando Pulidori Prize 2023

 - A copy of the paper in PDF format.

 - A curriculum vitae in the EU format and summary of the scientific activity.

 - A cover letter, by the candidate supervisor or by the corresponding author of the paper, explaining the role of the candidate in the work described in the paper presented for evaluation.

 The winner will take part in ISMEC 2023 with the registration free of charge, she/he will be awarded a prize of 250 € and she/he will have a chance to orally present the winning paper at the award ceremony.
 An extended abstract of the winner’s scientific activity will be published in “La Chimica e l’Industria”, the official journal of the Italian Chemical Society.

 Submitted applications will be evaluated by the International Scientific Committee of ISMEC 2023.
 The scientific level of the paper, its originality and innovative character in the field of thermodynamics and/or kinetics of complexes in solution, the curriculum of the applicant and her/his contribution to the research will be taken into account.

 Further information about the Scientific Committee, the prize or the past winners can be found in the webpage of the International Group for the Thermodynamics of Complexes.

 On behalf of the whole Scientific Committee, we announce that the Pulidori Prize has been assigned ex-aequo to Francesca Binacchi from the University of Pisa, Italy, and Giammarco Maria Romano from the University of Florence, Italy.

-Francesca and Giammarco will be awarded by a certificate, and they will be invited to submit an extended abstract of their scientific activity for “La Chimica & L’Industria”, a Journal of the Italian Chemical Society.
+Francesca and Giammarco will be awarded by a metal plaque and a certificate, and they will be invited to submit an extended abstract of their scientific activity for “La Chimica & L’Industria”, a Journal of the Italian Chemical Society.
 Francesca and Giammarco will also present their work during ISMEC 2023.